Shelby Stoner

 Education

-The University of Washington School of Law, JD
+The University of Washington School of Law (JD)

-The University of Washington, Bachelor of Arts
+The University of Washington (BA)

-Recent Publications
+Publications

 “Application of Federal Employment and Labor Laws in Indian Country,” WSBA Indian Law Newsletter, Spring 2025